-What is Volatility Index how it impacts Options pricing
+What is Volatility Index (VIX) & How Does it Affect Options pricing?

 India VIX, which is the acronym for the India Volatility Index, is an implied volatility index representing the expectations of the market for the relative strength of any near-term price changes of the NIFTY Index options.
 It means that this real-time index is derived from the prices of the NIFTY index options having near-term expiration dates and it generates a forward projection of the volatility in these prices for the next 30-days.